 Decisions and Requirements to Obtain Permanent Resident Status through the EB-5 Immigrant Investor Program

-In general, an EB-5 investment must be made in a new commercial enterprise (NCE) that creates 10 full-time jobs and benefits the U.S. economy.
+Generally, an EB-5 investment must be made in a new commercial enterprise (NCE) that creates 10 full-time jobs and benefits the U.S. economy.
 The investment must be sufficiently large, and the investor must be sufficiently engaged in managing the enterprise.

-Following is the process for obtaining a permanent Green Card through the EB-5 Immigrant Investor Program.
+Following is the process for obtaining a permanent green card through the EB-5 Immigrant Investor Program.